libdynd/dynd-python/BUILD_INSTALL.md

 -------

 Visual Studio 2010 or newer is recommended, and works against Python versions built with previous compilers.
+You can use either the CMake gui program or its command line tools.

 1. Run CMake-gui.

-2. For the 'source code' folder, choose the blaze folder which is the root of the project.
+2. For the 'source code' folder, choose the dynd-python folder which is the root of the project.

 3. For the 'build the binaries' folder, create a 'build' subdirectory so that your build is isolated from the source code files.

-4. Double-click on the generated blaze.sln
+4. Double-click on the generated dynd-python.sln
     to open Visual Studio.
 The RelWithDebInfo configuration is recommended for most purposes.